guijinSON/guijinSON.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Greetings!
-I am Guijin Son a undergraduate student at Yonsei University.
+My name is Guijin Son, and I am an undergraduate student at Yonsei University.

 My academic and research interests span a broad spectrum; however, my recent focus has been dedicated to exploring the intricacies of Large Language Models (LLMs).
-Despite the extensive resources allocated for training LLMs,  I believe there remains a significant gap in our understanding of their capabilities and limitations.
-In light of this, my recent research includes (1) analyzing the behavior of LLMs and (2) investigating their performance across non-english languages (especially Korean).
+Despite the extensive resources allocated for training LLMs, there remains a significant gap in our understanding of their capabilities and limitations.
+In light of this, my recent research includes (1) analyzing the behavior of LLMs and (2) investigating their performance across non-English languages (especially Korean).

-I am actively looking for new research oppurtunities!
+At the moment, I am actively seeking new research opportunities!
+Please feel free to reach out :)